FerdoushiNahar/MADE_SS_2024/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
-"Climate Change: Industrial Greenhouse Gas Emissions and Regional Temperature Trends in Ireland".
+"Climate Change: Greenhouse Gas(Co2) Emissions and Temperature Trends in Rathaus area of konstanz".

 ## Main Question

 <!-- Think about one main question you want to answer based on the data. -->
-1. How Greenhouse gas emission effect on the climate change?
+1.How do Greenhouse Gas (CO₂) emissions affect climate change in the Rathaus area of Konstanz?

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-This project aims to explore the relationship between industrial greenhouse gas emissions and regional temperature trends in Ireland.
+This project aims to explore the relationship between Greenhouse Gas(Co2) emissions and regional temperature trends in Rathaus area of konstanz.

 ## Datasources